Welcome or Title

 Thrift Savings Plan (TSP)

 The Thrift Savings Plan (TSP) is a retirement savings and investment plan for Federal employees.
 Congress established the TSP in the Federal Employees' Retirement System Act of 1986.
 The purpose of the TSP is to provide retirement income.
 The TSP offers Federal employees the same type of savings and tax benefits that many private corporations offer their employees under "401(k)" plans.
-TSP regulations are published in title 5 of the Code of Federal Regulations, Parts 1600–1690, and are periodically supplemented and amended in the Federal Register.
 The National Defense Authorization Act extended participation in the TSP to members of the uniformed services, including the Ready Reserve.

 If you receive a TSP withdrawal payment before you reach age 59½, in addition to the regular income tax, you may have to pay an early withdrawal penalty tax equal to 10% of any portion of the payment not transferred or rolled over.
 However, if you are age 55 or older in the year you separate or retire, the 10% early withdrawal penalty tax does not apply.
 See resources for additional tax information.